 Contact us for more information on how we can help .

-The Next Computer Q&A at Third Place Commons will occur December 16th instead of our usual third Sunday of the month to avoid the holiday weekend (more details).
+The Next Computer Q&A at Third Place Commons will occur June 23rd, the fourth Sunday of the month (more details).
 We also have other classes/talks available.
 See our full speaking schedule.

 Thoughts on improving and simplifying your life through technology.